Wendy Williams Confirms Single Status To Her Audience During A Taping Of ‘The Wendy Williams Show’

-Since reports of Wendy Williams filing divorce from her husband Kevin Hunter, the talk show host is confirming to her audience that she is indeed a single woman.
+With reports of Wendy Williams filing for divorce from her husband Kevin Hunter recently surfacing, the talk show host is confirming to her audience that she is indeed a single woman.

 According to E!
-News Williams alluded to her relationship status during her “hot topics” section on Friday.
-In the segment, the talk show host made comments about Game of Thrones star Jason Mamoa’s new look, as the star recently shaved his beard.
-While discussing Mamoa’s new look, Williams said the actor’s look made him more average and also confirmed that she was looking at him from a different perspective.
+News, Williams alluded to her relationship status during her “hot topics” section on Friday.
+In the segment, the talk show host made comments about Game of Thrones star Jason Momoa’s new look, as the star recently shaved his beard.
+While discussing Momoa’s new look, Williams said the actor’s look made him more average and also confirmed that she was looking at him from a different perspective.

 “I must say my break down, just observing him as a single woman, I have to tell you that the newly-shaved Jason Momoa just looks like another hot guy in the streets,” Williams told her audience.